Employment-Based Permanent Residents in Ohio

 Legal Help Getting an Employment-Based Immigration Visa

 Brown Immigration Law can assist you with every aspect of applying for an employment-based immigration visa, and we represent both individuals and businesses.
 One of the most challenging steps for employers is the labor certification process, which requires you to demonstrate that you cannot hire anyone from the local labor pool to fill the position.
 We know how to get results in labor certification and overcome similar barriers to help you expedite the processing times of these applications.

-Contact an Ohio immigration attorney now for a consultation and to get started on your application.
+Contact an Ohio employment-based permanent resident attorney now for a consultation and to get started on your application.

 Our Legal Team